Sienci-Labs/Resources/superlongboard/slb-manual.md

 #### Switch & Aux Power

-These outputs are far more powerful and customizable than Flood:
+These outputs are offer built-in options for more unique control than just a simple digital signal:

 - **Switch 1 and Switch 2 outputs** are like electrical switches that you can use to ‘switch on’ any external **1-24V circuits up to 1A**.
 This means you’ll need to provide an additional power supply separately to the circuit.
 Think of these like a mini version of a relay, known as a MOSFET.
 ![](/_images/_superlongboard/_manual/slb_ma_p35_S1S2.jpg){.aligncenter .size-full}
 - **Auxiliary Power outputs 1 and 2** can be used to provide **24V** to any powered accessory like a relay, SSR, solenoid for a mister or ATC, or LED strip; up to **250mA** per plug.
 This can be more convenient for powering less power-hungry components since the power comes straight from the SLB.
-It also makes more sense if you plan to then use an SSR to switch an air pump, dust collector motor, or spindle water cooling pump on and off.
+It also makes more sense if you plan to use an SSR to switch an air pump, dust collector motor, or spindle water cooling pump on and off.
 ![](/_images/_superlongboard/_manual/slb_ma_p36_AO12.jpg){.aligncenter .size-full}
+**Note:** Be mindful that these 'turn on' by enabling current flow to the 'ground'.
+This means you can’t typically use them to drive logic, only to drive current components, and also that the 24V is always 'live'.

-As opposed to the ‘Flood’ output which is controlled with M8 and M9, you can also customize what M commands will turn each of these outputs on and off in EEPROM.
-If you go to the ‘Firmware’ tool, you’ll see that $456-459 give you 4 options to choose from:
+You can also customize what M commands will turn each of these outputs on and off in the SLBs firmware.
+If you go to the ‘Firmware’ tool, you’ll see that $456-459 give you 4 options to choose from (these correspond to SWT1/2 then PWR1/2 respectively):

 - **Spindle/Laser Enable (M3/M4):** turns the output on with M3 or M4, and off with M5
 - **Mist Enable (M7):** turns on/off with M7/M9
 - **Flood Enable (M8):** turns on/off with M8/M9
-- **M62-M65 Only:** use this if you **don’t want** the output to be controlled by the common commands used by the other options.
-Instead, the output can only be controlled by its specialized M command which is always available to use.
-This also gives greater customization:
+- **M62-M65 Only:** always available as a backup to control each port with a unique M command:
-  - Turns on/off with M62/63, but waits in line before running
+  - Turn on/off with M62/63 (but wait in line before running)
-  - Turns on/off immediately with M64/65
+  - Turn on/off immediately with M64/65
-  - To select which output to control, refer to the picture below:
+  - Use a 'P' command to choose the port to control (pictured below).
+For example "**M64 P1**" would turn on the SWT2 port immediately.
   ![](/_images/_superlongboard/_manual/slb_ma_p37_P0P3.jpg){.aligncenter .size-full}
-  - For example, to turn on ‘Switch 1’ immediately, we’d send the command “**M64 P0**”
   - Read more here: <a href="https://linuxcnc.org/docs/html/gcode/m-code.html#mcode:m62-m65" target="_blank" rel="noopener">https://linuxcnc.org/docs/html/gcode/m-code.html#mcode:m62-m65</a>

-Similar to the ‘Flood’ output, you’ll now be able to control ‘Switch’ and ‘AuxPwr’ outputs either manually, in g-code using your post processor, or using your g-code sender’s start/end g-code code blocks.
+Similar to the ‘Flood’ output, you’ll now also be able to control ‘Switch’ and ‘AuxPwr’ outputs either manually, in g-code using your post processor, or using your g-code sender’s start/end g-code code blocks.

-**Note:** The ‘Auxiliary Power’ outputs are always providing power by default, so when it's 'turning on' it's actually enabling the 'ground' to allow current to flow.
-This means you can’t typically use it to drive logic, only to drive current components.

 ### Spindle/RS485